nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Deleting a student from the current students added in the class manager.

    1. Test case: `delete s/STUDENT_NUMBER`<br>
-      Expected: The student with STUDENT_NUMBER is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: STUDENT_NUMBER is a valid Student Number that exists in the class manager.
+The student with STUDENT_NUMBER is deleted from the list.
+Details of the deleted student shown in the status message.

    1. Test case: `delete s/vnqvq1924`<br>
       Expected: No student is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Student Number error details shown in the status message.

-   1. Other incorrect delete commands to try: `delete`, `delete s/x`, `...` (where x is an invalid student number)<br>
+   1. Test case: `delete`<br>
-      Expected: Similar to previous.
+      Expected: No student is deleted.
+Command format error details shown in the status message.

 ### Saving data